varnsen-net/garybot/README.md

 Welcome to the repo for garybot, an IRC bot built with Python and gevent.
 Garybot connects to an IRC server, listens to a channel, and responds to commands and triggers with a handful of channel functions.

 ## How to run

 - Install the `uv` Python package manager.
 - Drop a `.env` file into the project repo root (details below).
 - Run `sh start.sh`.

 ## Architecture

-Gary uses a three-actor concurrency model built on gevent greenlets:
+Garybot uses a three-actor concurrency model built on gevent greenlets:

 - **Listener** — sits on the raw SSL socket, reads lines into a buffer, and puts complete lines onto a queue.
 - **Dispatcher** — receives raw IRC lines, parses them, and spawns short-lived greenlets to handle commands.
 Puts responses onto the Writer's inbox.